sacayo/Data-Science-Projects/README.md

 Additional resources or documentation specific to the project

 # How to Navigate This Repository
   To explore a specific project:

-Click on the project directory.
+  Click on the project directory
-Read the project's individual README for a detailed overview.
-Examine the Jupyter notebooks or Python scripts to see the analysis in detail.
+  Read the project's individual README for a detailed overview Examine the Jupyter notebooks or Python scripts to see the analysis in detail

 # Technologies Used